webpro/DOMtastic/README.md

 ## Test

-Run the [test suite](http://webpro.github.io/DOMtastic/test/).
-You can also clone/fork the sources from Github and run tests locally.
+Run the hosted [test suite](http://webpro.github.io/DOMtastic/test/).
+You can also clone/fork the sources from Github, and run the tests locally.

 ## Credits